Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Combinatorial Control Barrier Functions

-A key motivation for $p$-choose-$r$ CBFs arises in multi-agent systems.
+\begin{remark}[Task Assignment in Multi-Agent Systems] A key motivation for $p$-choose-$r$ CBFs arises in multi-agent systems.
 In many settings, safety constraints apply to each agent independently, but the mission requirements involve only subsets of the agents.
 For instance, in a surveillance task, the collective objective may be to ensure that a sensitive region is not left unattended, and it is sufficient that at least $r$ agents remain within the region.
-Here the proposed framework is useful for specifying the $r$ agents to meet the requirement, effectively assigning the task to the agents.
-In addition, unlike the single-agent case, feasibility is less problematic here since the agents' dynamics and control inputs are decoupled, allowing the constraints to be satisfied in parallel.
-To illustrate these ideas more concretely, we present the following example of a multi-agent task assignment scenario that makes use of a $p$-choose-$r$ CBF.
+Indeed, while mission planning typically handles such task allocation decisions, embedding this logic into combinatorial CBFs enhances safety assurance at the faster control layer, complementing the slower and more uncertainty-prone planning layer.
+In addition, unlike the single-agent case, feasibility and compatibility are less problematic here since the agents' dynamics and control inputs are decoupled, allowing the constraints to be satisfied in parallel.
+The following example uses a $p$-choose-$r$ CBF in a multi-agent task assignment scenario.~ $\bullet$

 \begin{example}\longthmtitle{Surveillance Task} Consider a circular region shown in Fig.~\ref{fig:circle} and a system of ${p=3}$ robots with dynamics:

 We can use a $p$-choose-$r$ CBF to assign at least ${r=2}$ robots out of ${p=3}$ to remain inside the circle at all times.
 Define the state ${\bx=[\bx_1^\top\ \bx_2^\top\ \ldots\ \bx_p^\top]^\top}$ and the following functions: